vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 ### Have just setup a blog...
 I spent most of my evenings in the last month setting up this blog.
 A programming blog is a bit a specific kind of blog and I'd like to share with you this fresh knowledge.

 When I was querying the internet, the only articles which popped-up were these about Webhostings, Wordpress or similar CMS.
-I couldn't find any article how to setup my blog in one day and be able start to work on the content right away.
+I couldn't find any article how to setup my blog in one day and begin to work on the content right away.

 ### ...I'd like to share with you how to setup a blog technically
 The desired article I was seeking shouldn't have helped me with the content.
 The article should have helped me with the creation and technical setup.